 Multiroom audio was in some ways the precursor of smart speaker tech.
-It’s an audio system where you have control over speakers in different rooms, letting you listen to music as you walk around your home.
+It’s a wireless speaker system where you have control over speakers in different rooms, letting you listen to music as you walk around your home.
 Or play the same tune in multiple places.

 These kinds of systems fall into roughly three categories, although they bleed into each other a bit.
 The easiest way to get multiroom audio these days is to simply use smart speakers.
 Platforms like Google Home let you assign different speakers to rooms, and with a voice command you can set songs or playlists to play across your home.

-One step up are the classic multiroom names like Sonos, Bluesound and, a slightly more recent addition, Denon.
+One step up are the classic multiroom names like Sonos, Bluesound and Denon.
 These are dedicated multi-room systems.
 Nowadays they can slot into smart speaker setups too, but they are made primarily for music fans, not people who want to ask Alexa for a weather forecast.

 Finally, there are custom installer multiroom setups.
 This is where you end up with speakers recessed into walls and ceiling.
 And you also end up spending a small fortune.
 We’re largely going to steer clear of these options as, well, they’re custom.